ISISComputingGroup/ibex_developers_manual/PS-Remote.md

 2. Run `$cred=get-credential` and you will see a pop up box asking for you to input some credentials.
 3. Input the credentials for an instrument admin account (remember to put in an instrument machine as the domain but this can be any instrument machine, the credentials will still work for remote access as long as the machine has the same administrator account).
 4. Run `Invoke-Command -Credential $cred  instrument_machine { command }`, where _`command`_ is the PowerShell command or script you'd like to run on the remote _`instrument-machine`_ (standard DOS commands can be executed with `{ cmd /c` _`command`_ }).

+### Accessing lots of instruments

+There are some useful power shell scripts in the isis private share `...private_git_repositories\private_scripts.git` including one that helps remote to instrument machines and run the same command.